woodwardmatt/hashgraph-tools/README.md

 # hashgraph-tools
 The following are currently included:
-- (account_key_reset.js) An example of the transaction required to update an account's mnemonic phrase, and derived private & public keys.
+- [Account Key Reset](https://github.com/woodwardmatt/hashgraph-tools/wiki/Account-Key-Reset) - (account_key_reset.js) An example of the transaction required to update an account's mnemonic phrase, and derived private & public keys.
-- (mint.js) An example of the transactions required to mint NFTs underneath a parent Token ID (i.e. collection) - More info coming....(bear with me)
+- [Minting NFTs](https://github.com/woodwardmatt/hashgraph-tools/wiki/Minting-NFTs) - (mint.js) An example of the transactions required to mint NFTs underneath a parent Token ID (i.e. collection) - More info coming....(bear with me)

+## Further Information
 Please see the [wiki](https://github.com/woodwardmatt/hashgraph-tools/wiki/) for further notes / information on each transaction.

 ## Disclaimer